ivycat/spurs/README.md

 ```
 then run: `$ gulp watch-bs`

-## How to Use the Build-In Widget Slider
+## How to use the built-in widget slider

 The front-page slider is widget driven.
 Simply add more than one widget to widget position “Hero”.
 - Click on Appearance → Widgets.